renansigolo-hf/masterfresh/README.md

-# React Template
+# Masterfresh App

-A project template for creating applications with React
+A simple app for learning react.

 ## Pre-requesites